-Guru3D's guide will only cover the box.
+Hey ya'll and welcome to page one of Guru3D's buyers guide - We will only cover the PC itself.
 Monitor, keyboard, mouse and speakers are not included.
-I do this for brevity's sake, as the monitor alone would require its own guide, especially if I were to cover LCD monitors.
+We do this for brevity's sake, as the monitor alone would require its own guide, especially if I were to cover LCD monitors.

 Since this site is called "Guru3D" this guide will target a system intended for gaming primarily while not spending heaps of money.
 So what sort of criteria do I take into account when deciding what parts to recommend?